Hero Image

 There are three categories which broadly define constructive dismissal:

-• an employee given a choice between resigning, or being dismissed
+• an employee is given a choice between resigning, or being dismissed

-• the employer deliberately acting to pressure the employee to resign
+• the employer deliberately pressures the employee to resign

 • the employer has acted so poorly towards an employee (by treating the employee highly unfairly) that the employee feels remaining in the job is no longer an option